Akhilaraghavan/promotion-engine/README.md

 is applied on one sku then others are ignored. case 2 => either 2A = 30 or A=A40%
 - The problem statement mentions that the cart has a list of single character sku, the Item class has an skuId of type Character.
 However, this could be extended to use String/Generic type <T>.
+- Basic validation exists for quantity, skuId and price and while creating and applying the promotion.
+- Logging and Exception handling is basic and there is scope for improvement
+- There is no Dependency injection used in the tests or the Main.
+This is also a good consideration for improvement

 ### Usage
 This is a maven project and comes with maven wrapper